Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 I mean, all you can do is laugh at this stuff.

-So you just in fact, if you want to laugh, the real the real laugher is uh is next because the next question from Brokaw.
+In fact, if you want to laugh, the real laugher is next.

 Well, it's well known that your wife Maria Shriver endorsed Obama early.

-Is that off limits in discussion in your household?
+Is that off-limits in discussion in your household?

 I got up because I had it.